2406-ta-team/comp2406-git-tutorial/Tutorial.md

 - Sign into [Github](https://github.com/OmarG247/comp2406-git-tutorial-base-code)

-- One Person visit https://github.com/2406-ta-team/comp2406-git-tutorial-base-code-FORK-ME and fork the repository by clicking on the fork button
+- **ONLY One** Person visit https://github.com/2406-ta-team/comp2406-git-tutorial-base-code-FORK-ME and fork the repository by clicking on the fork button

 ![fork.png](images/fork.png)

+Forking will create a copy of the repository into your own Github account so that you can modify the code and then later on create a pull request back into the original *repository*.

 # Step 2, Add other collaborators (Max 4 people)